drudru/stackable-screen-buffers/Readme.md

 ## Best Practices
 <a name='section_Best_Practices'></a>

-Any program using this feature will typically need a screen-space rectangle specified.
+Any program using this feature should typically be provided a screen-space rectangle specified to operate in.

+If a program relies on a system having fractional alpha support (non 0 and non 255), it should support a mode where it displays with just alpha values of 0 or 255.
+That way the program could run under tmux with support for most of the stackable functionality, yet the actual end-user terminal program does not support alpha channels.

 ### Completion